natelandau/shell-scripting-templates/docs/function-list.md

 ## bfl::die

-Prints error message to stderr and exits with status code 1.
+Prints an error message to stderr and exits with status code 1.

 #### Parameter